-During the October 2019 Annual Monitoring, onsite and offsite locations were sampled for tritium analyses.
+During the October 2023 Annual Monitoring, onsite and offsite locations were sampled for tritium analyses.
 These analyses identified locations onsite that were above background.
-No offsite locations showed tritium levels above background.
+One offsite location showed tritium levels above background.
 The contractor used enrichment techniques only on selected samples.
+Radiological data detailing tritium and gamma isotopic concentrations onsite and offsite are presented below and on the following pages from the October 2023 joint sampling event.